 Our troubleshooting checklist

-You may find it helpful to eliminate the following points before calling us.
+You may find it helpful the following points helpful in resolving your problem.

-- Firstly, was the door working prior to the call to us?
+- Firstly, was the door working prior to the current fault?
 If it was, this may indicate a minor fault that you can deal with yourself.
 In many instances, the power supply has simply been switched off, or the batteries in the remote control handsets have gone flat.